Haplo064/ffxiv-chat-extender/README.md

-# dalamud-translator-plugin
+# FFXIV Chat Extender
-Translator plugin for FFXIV
+Chat Extender plugin for FFXIV

+# Features
-Translates chat text from one language to another, placing the translation immediately into your chatbox.
+* Translates chat text from one language to another, placing the translation immediately into your chatbox.
 ![Translation Exmaple](https://github.com/Haplo064/dalamud-translator-plugin/blob/master/img/rm_12.png)

+* Adds as many tabs as you want to the game!
+* Configurable channels and such
+* More coming soon as I get motivation to work on it!

 # Requirements
 * XIVLauncher: https://github.com/goaaats/FFXIVQuickLauncher